vedant22p/Banklist-Application/readme.md

 - All input validations are done .
 - No memory leakage in run-time all dynamic memory is deallocated.

-# 🤝 Contributing

-Feel Free to contribute.
-If you want to add some features and resolve any issues then just fork the repository.
-To want to change the code only in the one [main.cpp]() file then create `pull-request` to the master branch.
-I will review it and then i merge it to the branch.
-And same for the main branch also.

-# Author

-### 👨‍💻 Muhib Arshad

    <div align="center">
 <p align="center">Let's connect!</p>